shaminchokshi/less-tokens/README.md

 ### Why "careful" mode exists

-This is the most important design decision in the library.
+This is the most important design decision in the library, and the one that keeps it safe to drop into production.
 Rules carry meaning in their small words.
 If you ran full stopword removal on "Do not exceed 100 words" you might get "exceed 100 words", which is the exact opposite instruction.
 So careful mode disables every technique that could flip or blur meaning:

 | Technique | free | careful | Why careful skips it |
 |-----------|:----:|:-------:|----------------------|